Hohmann Transfer Calculator (Earth)

 Hover over the orbit visualization to see details

-- It is generally the most fuel-efficient transfer method.
+• It is generally the most fuel-efficient two-burn maneuver for this type of transfer.

-- ΔV₂: Second burn at the opposite side of the transfer orbit to circularize into the final orbit.
+• ΔV₂: Second burn (at the opposite apsis of the transfer ellipse) changes velocity again to match the final circular orbit.

-- Assumes instantaneous velocity changes (impulsive burns) and neglects perturbations.
+• Assumes instantaneous velocity changes (impulsive burns) and neglects atmospheric drag and gravitational perturbations.